 - Games are a great way to practice math skills and still make learning fun!
 There are so many great math games available today.
 Check out my post Fun Games to Teach and Strengthen Math Skills for some ideas of great games to try this summer.

 - Baking & crafts can also practice math skills.
 Make some cookies and practice fractions or division.
 Here’s a fun post on crafts that use math skills from artsycraftymom.

 - Set up a lemonade stand to teach money skills.
 What neighbor can resist your cute kiddos selling lemonade on the street side?
 And it’s a great way for the kids to learn money skills and have fun too!

-Set goals for what you hope to do this summer
+2. Set goals for what you hope to accomplish this summer

 The best way to make sure you accomplish all you hope to over the summer is to set some goals and make a plan for how you’ll actually complete those goals!